ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## Demo

-The general HTML support feature is configured via the `config.htmlSupport` property.
+The General HTML Support feature is configured via the `config.htmlSupport` property.
 In it, you need to list the HTML features that should be handled by GHS.

 The demo below uses the following configuration: